Skip to main content

 To find out if a property is a listed building, please use the South Cambridgeshire planning search map or visit Historic England’s website.
 If you are unsure whether you require consent for the work you are planning, please ask us for pre-application advice.

-We keep a Listed Buildings at Risk Register which includes all known listed buildings considered to be at risk from neglect and lack of maintenance in Greater Cambridge.
+We keep a Listed Buildings at Risk Register which contains all known listed buildings considered to be at risk from neglect and lack of maintenance in Greater Cambridge.
 If you think a building is at risk, please tell us using our online Listed Buildings at Risk Register nomination form.

 Buildings of local interest